Choosing a Pediatrician: What to Look For at Each Stage

 • Sports physicals and school forms.
 Many practices offer dedicated pre-participation physical examination (PPE) appointments, which are different in scope from annual well-child visits.
 Ask whether your pediatrician handles these or refers out.

 • Learning and behavioral concerns.
 School surfaces a lot.
-If a teacher flags attention, learning, or social concerns, your pediatrician is often the first stop β€” they can screen, refer to specialists, or coordinate with a school's support team.
+If a teacher flags attention, learning, or social concerns, your pediatrician is often the first stop, they can screen, refer to specialists, or coordinate with the school's support team.
 Ask how the practice handles referrals to developmental pediatricians, child psychologists, or neuropsychologists if needed.

 • Chronic condition management.
 Asthma, allergies, eczema, and similar conditions often need care plans that communicate with schools.
-A pediatrician who handles this communication proactively makes a real difference.
+A pediatrician who handles this proactively makes a real difference.

 Adolescents: Privacy, Trust, and Transition Planning